Tablespoons to Kilograms Conversion Calculator

 Do you want to convert kilograms to tablespoons?

 How to Convert Tablespoons to Kilograms

-Thus, the volume in kilograms is equal to the tablespoons times the density of the ingredient or material divided by 67.628045.
+Thus, the weight in kilograms is equal to the volume in tablespoons times the density (in g/mL) of the ingredient or material divided by 67.628.

 Tablespoons and kilograms are both commonly used to measure cooking ingredients.